 Any change in the credit rating assigned to a Note would be used as an indicator as to the performance of the Company.
 No downgrade in credit ratings has been applied to the Company's Notes in the year under review and subsequently up to the date of approval of these financial statements.

-The Company has made all necessary payments on the Notes for the year ended 31 December 2019.
+The Company was not required to make any principal payments on the Notes for the year ended 31 December 2019 (2018: £nil).

 The Company's tax charge is based on the permanent tax regime for securitisation companies.